Just Cruisin': Critical reception

 British magazine Music Week rated the song four out of five, noting that it "profiles Smith at his laid-back best."

 Music video

 An accompanying music video directed by Robert Caruso was released and got some playing time on the likes of MTV and BET.
 The video features Smith driving around Los Angeles and New York City in his car.
-The car can transform into a boat or a jet fighter and can also clean itself at the touch of a button.
+The car can transform into a boat or a fighter jet and can also clean itself at the touch of a button.